Acxiom/metalus/readme.md

 This component contains all of the functionality required to build processing pipelines.
 Processing pipelines contain a series of PipelineSteps which are executed in order, conditionally or as branching logic.
 Multiple pipelines may be chained together in a single Spark session with objects from pipelines being made available to subsequent pipelines.

+### Common Pipeline Steps
+This component contains steps that are considered generic enough to be used in any project.

 ### Streaming Pipeline Drivers
 This component contains drivers classes that connect to various streaming technologies like [Kafka](http://kafka.apache.org/) and [Kinesis](https://aws.amazon.com/kinesis/).
 Each